Between 1920 to 1933, the United States underwent what has come to be known as the Prohibition Era:

 people were afected due to the neurotoxin poisoning.

-In 1931, public opinion on Prohibition starts to rapidly plummet.
+In 1931, public opinion on Prohibition started to rapidly plummet.
 The ongoing Great Depression

-fuels arguments about the impact of Prohibition on the economy as anti-Prohibition groups intensify
+fueled arguments about the impact of Prohibition on the economy as anti-Prohibition groups

 their lobbying.